Wolfr/textcutter/README.md

 ## A tip

-You can use this plugin along with OCR software that helps extract texts from images based on a screenshot, such as [TextSniper](https://textsniper.app/) or [CleanShot](https://cleanshot.com/).
+You can use this plugin along with OCR software that helps extract text from images based on a screenshot, such as [TextSniper](https://textsniper.app/) or [CleanShot](https://cleanshot.com/).

+We'd also like to take the opportunity here to promote our OCR plugin for Figma: [Screenshot to Layout](https://screenshottolayout.com/).

 ## Promote TextCutter